-Payday loans are generally for very short term and they are secured against the borrower’s next paycheck.
+Payday loans are generally for a very short term and they are secured against the borrower’s next paycheck.
 Payday lenders are however usually very eager to offer this “band-aid” solution in times of financial crisis, which however comes along with their sky-high interest rates that are generally through the roof.

-Personal loans are commonly for the larger dollar amounts, which thus mean that they actually offer a solution to many of the borrower’s immediate financial problems, and are then paid back in the form of instalments over a longer period of time.
+Personal loans are commonly for the larger dollar amounts, which thus mean that they actually offer a solution to many of the borrower’s immediate financial problems, and are then paid back in the form of installments over a longer period of time.

 Loan Processing Period

 - Because payday loans are often approved within minutes and the loans are disbursed the next business day, they thus may seem to have the upper hand for the borrowers who are facing an urgent situation.

 Interest Rates and APR

-Cash advances from the credit cards always carry high-interest rates, but not nearly as high as the interest rates and the annual percentage rate (APR) which the payday loans carry.
+- Cash advances from the credit cards always carry high-interest rates, but not nearly as high as the interest rates and the annual percentage rate (APR) which the payday loans carry.

-Personal loans always require stringent credit checks, although some of the lenders also consider other factors in addition to the information which they receive from the credit checks.
+- Check credit score for Personal loans always require stringent credit checks, although some of the lenders also consider other factors in addition to the information which they receive from the credit checks.

-But payday lenders mostly do not perform a conventional credit check.
+- On the other hand payday lenders mostly do not perform a conventional credit check.
 Instead, the borrowers are either approved or either denied for the most part, and this is based on whether or not they have verified income.

 Collateral or Co-Signer Required